graalvm/graalvm-demos/native-image-logging-examples/README.md

   cd graalvm-demos/native-image-logging-examples
   ```

 There are two Java classes: one for the build-time logger initialization and the second for runtime logger initialization.
-The logger will be initialized with a custom _logging.properties_ configuration file, which is placed in the same directory as _BuildTimeLoggerInit.java_ and _RuntimeLoggerInit.java_.
+The logger will be initialized with a custom _logging.properties_ configuration file, which is placed in the same directory as _LoggerBuildTimeInit_ and _LoggerRunTimeInit_.

 ## Initializing a Logger at Build Time

-In this example, the logger will be initialized at build time with a custom _logging.properties_ configuration file, placed in the same repository as _BuildTimeLoggerInit.java_.
+In this example, the logger will be initialized at build time with a custom _logging.properties_ configuration file, placed in the same repository as _LoggerBuildTimeInit_.

-1. Compile _BuildTimeLoggerInit.java_ using `javac`:
+1. Compile _LoggerBuildTimeInit.java_ using `javac`:

     ```bash
-    $JAVA_HOME/bin/javac BuildTimeLoggerInit.java
+    $JAVA_HOME/bin/javac LoggerBuildTimeInit.java
     ```
 2. Build and run the native executable:

     ```bash
-    $JAVA_HOME/bin/native-image BuildTimeLoggerInit --initialize-at-build-time=BuildTimeLoggerInit
+    $JAVA_HOME/bin/native-image LoggerBuildTimeInit --initialize-at-build-time=LoggerBuildTimeInit
     ```
     ```bash
-    ./buildtimeloggerinit
+    ./loggerbuildtimeinit
     ```

     It should produce the output that looks similar to: